tasket/wyng-backup/README.md

 from the archive and written to the local volume.
 This results in reduced network usage at the expense of some extra CPU usage on the local machine, and also uses less local disk space when snapshots are a factor.
-The best situation for sparse mode is when you want to restore/revert a large volume with a containing a limited number of changes over a low-bandwidth connection.
+The best situation for sparse mode is when you want to restore over a low-bandwidth connection a locally-existing large volume containing a limited number of differences with the archived version to be fetched (for example: using restore from an archive located at a remote server to revert a 100GB volume to yesterday's backup).

 #### `--use-snapshot`